 - Are microfilm readers, public access computers, copy machines, etc. available for use?

-The availability of these resources varies from facility to facility, but are only available to researchers with scheduled appointments.
-You may email the relevant facility using the contact information on their facility page for details.
+The availability of these resources varies from facility to facility.
+Please email the facility you wish to visit using the contact information on their facility page for details.

 - Are teams or groups of researchers allowed?

 No. Appointments are for one person only - no teams or groups of researchers will be allowed, per social distancing practices.